Learn-Programming-CliffHouse/Python-101/Lab 3.md

 - Add collision detection to your game.

 ## Setup
+1. Create a new branch using GitHub Desktop and name it `lab-3`.
+   - Open GitHub Desktop
+   - Click on the "Current Branch" dropdown
+   - Click on "New Branch"
+   - Name the branch `lab-3`
+   - Click "Create Branch"
-1. Make sure your virtual environment is activated.
+2. Make sure your virtual environment is activated.
 You can do this by running:
    ```powershell
    .\venv\Scripts\Activate
    ```